-Thanks to portability and an increasingly digitised world, more and more passengers take their laptops with them when travelling abroad.
+Thanks to portability and an increasingly digitized world, more and more passengers take their laptops with them when travelling abroad.
 There has been a lot of discussion about laptops on flights recently, so here we will clarify what’s going on and what you need to know.
 Remember, if you are travelling to the USA as a British citizen, the first thing you will need to do is make sure you have a valid ESTA.
 We’ll come back to this, but first of all let’s look at the measures in place regarding laptops.

 Earlier in the year, a controversial ban was implemented on passengers bringing laptops onto flights to the USA.
 Specifically, the ban was in place for those travelling on flights from a select group of airports in the Middle East and North Africa, whereby such passengers would need to check their laptops in as part of their hold luggage.

-In the months following the ban’s implementation, there were rising expectations that this ban would be expanded to cover all territories.
+In the months following the ban’s implementation, there were rising expectations that the ban would be expanded to cover all territories.
 Thus, instead of just being focused on flights coming in from the Middle East and North Africa, there was a fairly high possibility that the ban would go on to affect all flights coming into the USA from abroad.
 Indeed, the ban had already had a more global effect, given that the United Kingdom adopted very similar measures whilst all this was being unveiled.
-However, after the ban had been rolled out across four months, it was eventually lifted in July.
+However, after the ban was rolled out across four months, it was eventually lifted in July.

 The lift of the ban was somewhat surprising, but essentially came as a result of an alternative solution.
 Shortly before it was stopped, Washington announced enhanced security measures regarding the screening of laptops, electronics and potential explosives.
 Essentially, an alternative decision was made to try to prevent the so-called ‘laptop ban’ from expanding.
 Instead of imposing further restrictions, the new security measures are based on more comprehensive screening.